-Development Plan This refers to the statutory planning documents covering the District, currently the Local Plan Part 1, the Minerals and Waste Development Framework and the 'saved' policies of the Winchester District Local Plan Review.
+This refers to the statutory planning documents covering the Development Plan District, currently the Local Plan Part 1, the Minerals and Waste Development Framework and the 'saved' policies of the Winchester District Local Plan Review.
 DPD Development Plan Document Development Plan Documents are the parts of the LDF which are adopted following independent examination and which provide the statutory planning guidance for the District.
 Ecosystem Services Ecosystem Services are the benefits people obtain from ecological systems.
 They include products such as food and water; the regulation of floods and diseases; support services such as nutrient cycling and soil formation; and non-material benefits such as recreational and spiritual benefits of natural areas.
 Each helps maintain the conditions necessary for life on Earth.
-EIA Environmental Impact Assessment (EIA) A process by which information about the environmental effects of a project is collected, by the developer or others, and taken into account by the local planning authority in determining planning applications.
-Project types which should be subject to an EIA are listed in the Town and Country Planning (Environmental Impact Assessment) Regulations 1999.
-EqIA Equality Impact Assessment A procedure adopted by the City Council to examine the impact of draft policies on gender, age, race, disability and health, sexuality, religion and belief together with other, more specific categories such as those on low incomes, wit caring responsibilities or living in rural areas.
+EIA Environmental Impact A process by which information about the environmental effects of a project is collected, by the develop and taken into account by the local planning a EqIA Equality Impact Assessment A procedure adopted by the City Council to examine the impact of draft policies on gender, age, race, disability and health, sexuality, religion and belief together with other, more specific categories such as those on low incomes, we caring responsibilities or living in rural areas.
 Evidence Base The information gathered by the City Council to support the preparation of a range of documents that are covered by the Local Plan and other policies produced by the Council.
 It includes both quantitative (numerical values) and qualitative (feelings and opinions) data.
 Flood Zone Depicts how flood risk varies over different areas of land.
 For rivers, Flood zone 3 has a 1 in 100 probability of flooding or greater in a year; Flood Zone 2 has between a 1 in 100 and 1 in 1000 annual chance of flooding in a year; Flood Zone 1 has the lowest chance of flooding (less than 1 in 1000).
 GI Green Infrastructure Green Infrastructure describes natural and managed green spaces, features and water bodies that together make up a network of multifunctional green space, urban and rural, capable of delivering a wide range of environmental and quality of life benefits for local communities.
 The network includes green spaces such as parks and gardens on private or public land, and green links between spaces such as hedgerows and rights of way, as well as features such as blue corridors (defined above), green roofs/walls and ponds.
 Greenfield Land/ Sites Land or sites which have not previously been developed or which were developed but have now blended back into the landscape.